OrGolan12/RV32I_SC/README.md

 # RV32I_SC

-A single-cycle **RISC-V RV32I** core implemented in **SystemVerilog**, based on the DDCA implementation by Harris and extended to support all missing instructions --- achieving **100% instruction coverage**.\
+A single-cycle RISC-V RV32I core implemented in SystemVerilog, based on the DDCA implementation by Harris and extended to support all missing instructions, achieving 100% instruction coverage.\
-This design is intended for clarity, experimentation, and further development toward pipelined or cached variants.
+This design is intended for experimentation and further development toward pipelined or cached variants.

 ------------------------------------------------------------------------

 ## Overview

-The core is written entirely in **SystemVerilog** and follows a **clean, single-cycle** architecture for simplicity and readability.\
+The core is written entirely in SystemVerilog and follows a **clean, single-cycle** architecture for simplicity and readability.\
 Instruction fetch, decode, execute, memory, and writeback occur within one clock cycle.

 Key features: - Complete **RV32I base instruction set** support.\
-- Built upon the Harris DDCA core with additional modules and instruction coverage fixes.\
+- Built upon the Harris DDCA core with additional modules.\
 - Modular structure with clear separation between control and datapath.\
 - Compatible with open-source simulators such as **Icarus Verilog**, **Verilator**, and **GTKWave**.